 Chronic inflammation and subsequent scarring of the portion of your dog or cat’s pancreas that produces digestive enzymes (EPI).
 The portion of the pancreas that should be producing these enzymes is the exocrine portion.
 The other portions of your pet’s pancreas, the islets, are responsible for producing insulin and glucagon.

-Cats with triad disease/cholangiohepatitis often have pancreatic problems as part of their disease syndrome – so their TLI tests can also be below (or above) normal depending on what stage of the disease they are in.
+Cats with triad disease/cholangiohepatitis often have pancreatic problems as part of their disease syndrome.
+So, their TLI tests can also be below (or above) normal – depending on what stage of the disease they are in.

-Serum amylase and lipase, fPL test for cats or cPL test for dogs, repeat the pet’s TLI in one month, abdominal ultrasound, blood cobalamin and folate levels, pancreatic biopsy, a normal TLI does not entirely rule out pancreatic problems in your pet
+Serum amylase and lipase, fPL test for cats or cPL test for dogs, repeat the pet’s TLI in one month.
+Abdominal ultrasound, blood cobalamin level and folate level, pancreatic biopsy